ratwolfzero/hopalong_python/README.md

 *This also applies analogously to any versions that only process floating point values.

-#### Possible other, more sophisticated solutions
+#### Potentially other, more sophisticated solutions

-No other solutions have been investigated or considered so far.
-More sophisticated solutions would also contradict the approach of minimal complexity design, unless a significant performance increase for high-iteration calculations makes it worth considering.
+No other one-pass method solutions have been investigated or considered to date.
+More sophisticated solutions would also contradict the minimum complexity design approach unless a significant performance improvement in calculations with a high number of iterations makes them worth considering.

 ### Conclusion

-Overall, the two-pass approach strikes the best balance of speed, efficiency, and simplicity, making it ideal for high-iteration calculations of the Hopalong Attractor.
-Despite the need to recalculate trajectory points, it avoids the pitfalls of alternative solutions.
+Overall, the two-pass approach strikes the best balance between speed, efficiency and simplicity and is therefore ideal for attractor calculations with a high number of iterations.
+Although the trajectory points need to be computed in both passes, the pitfalls of alternative solutions are avoided.

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)